cpatsula02/Syllabus-Sync/API_DOCUMENTATION.md

 Only after all three passes does the system finalize its determination and confidence level, with each result marked with a "triple_checked" field set to true.

+### Automatic Second-Chance Analysis

+The system implements an intelligent second-chance analysis for items that initially fail:

+1. After the initial analysis, the system identifies any failed items with errors or missing information
+2. A focused, item-specific analysis is performed for each failed item with a more tailored prompt
+3. Results from the second-chance analysis are clearly marked with a prefix in the explanation field
+4. If the second-chance analysis succeeds, it replaces the original failed result
+5. All second-chance analyses are logged for transparency and tracked with the "second_chance" boolean field

 To ensure reliable performance and prevent timeouts, the implementation:

 1. Processes checklist items in small batches (3 items at a time) to optimize API response times